For current students or recent graduates.

 non-profit arts organization, including exhibitions, public relations, educational

-workshops, graphic design, and events in the community.
+workshops, graphic design, grant writing, and events in the community.
 Internships are a great

 opportunity to network while getting professional experience and references for

-as Fall 2017 and Spring 2018.
+future work opportunities.
+Salem Arts Association offers internship openings for Spring, Summer, and Fall.
 Please see the information below.
 For any questions,

 How to apply

 apply for the Salem Arts Association Internship Program, please email the